North Carolina party recognition for groups seeking RFK Jr., West on ballot stopped for now

 Adding presidential candidates further raise the stakes and uncertainty about who will win North Carolina’s 16 electoral votes.
 Republican Donald Trump won the state in both 2016 and in 2020, but his margin over Democrat Joe Biden in 2020 was less than 1.4 percentage points.

-Kennedy’s campaign said he is officially on the ballot in eight states and has submitted signatures in 11 more.
-The West campaign said it has secured ballot access in at least seven states.
+Not including North Carolina, Kennedy’s campaign has said he is officially on the ballot in eight states and has submitted signatures in 10 more states.
+The West campaign said it has secured ballot access in seven other states.

 Republican board members criticized the decisions by the Democratic majority, saying it wasn't the board's place to question the motives of organization officials.